andrerclaudio/my-hyprland/README.md

 ./install.sh
 ```

 And this is it!
-Besides I think shell setup (I use zsh), which you will need to do yourself.
+Besides shell setup (I use zsh), which you will need to do yourself.

 If you want starship promt to work, you have to add one of these lines to the end of shell config respectively: